kiiwee/opengen/README.md

 This repository contains the web application for the project and all relevant notebooks used to research the topics around the project.
 The application uses a fine tuned model aimed at TailwindCSS
+## 🔧🔧🔧 TODO 🔧🔧🔧 <a name = "todo"></a>
+- Data Synthesis from scrapped components
+- Data set creation
+- LoRa Adapter training
+- Evaluation
+- Model Fuse
+- Fixes on the front end
+-
 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.